Lucsantosg/CloudLogAnalysis/reference/logging_cli.md

 To show details of a session with session ID *cI6hvAa0KR_tyhjxZZz9Uw==*, run the following command:

 ```
-cf logging session show cI6hvAa0KR_tyhjxZZz9Uw==
+bx cf logging session show cI6hvAa0KR_tyhjxZZz9Uw==
 ```
 {: screen}

-## cf logging status
+## bx cf logging status
 {: #status}

-Returns information about the logs that are collected in a {{site.data.keyword.Bluemix_notm}} space or account.
+Returns information about the logs that are collected in a space or account.

 ```
-cf logging status [parameters]
+bx cf logging status [parameters]
 ```
 {: codeblock}